ten-protocol/go-ten/design/Events_design.md

 }
 ```

-If a new logs subscription is added successfully, a UUID is returned for that subscription.
-This ID is used when
-deleting the subscription.

-The signature is used to ensure that the client is authorised to create a subscription for the given account.
-This
+The signature ensures that the client is authorised to create a subscription for the given account.
+This prevents
-prevents attackers from creating subscriptions to analyse the pattern of logs.
+attackers from creating subscriptions to analyse the pattern of logs.
+Each new logs subscription is assigned a unique
+subscription ID that is returned to the host.

+The method to delete a subscription takes the subscription ID of the subscription to be deleted.
+This method is not
+authenticated, so an attacker who discovered the subscription ID could request its deletion.

+##### Block ingestion

 Each time the host sends the enclave a new block to ingest, the enclave responds with a block submission response.
-We will extend this response to include a mapping from each subscription ID to the associated logs.
-To achieve this,
+This response will be extended to include a mapping from subscription IDs to the associated logs, where the logs are
-the enclave extracts all the logs from the block's transactions, then creates a mapping from each subscription ID to
-the set of logs that subscription should receive.
-This set is defined on a per-subscription basis as the overlap
+encrypted with the viewing key corresponding to the `LogSubscription.Account`.
+By associated logs, we mean any logs
+from any transactions in the current or historical blocks that meet the two following criteria:

+* They match the `LogSubscription.Filter`
-between those matching the `LogSubscription.Filter` and those passing the relevancy test (based on the user address in
+* They pass the relevancy test described above for the user address in `LogSubscription.Account`

-`LogSubscription.Account`) for that subscription.
-For each subscription ID, the set of logs is encrypted with the
+This means that the set of logs for a given subscription can become very large.
+For example, a subscription with no
-viewing key corresponding to the `LogSubscription.Account`.
+filter would return all logs passing the relevancy test for that user since the start of time.

+##### Transaction receipts

 Logs are also included in transaction receipts.
 Whenever the host requests a transaction receipt, the enclave filters
 out the receipt's logs to only include those that pass the relevancy test (using the transaction's sender as the user
 address).

-// TODO - Explain that the add subscription params are encrypted

-// TODO - Talk about inclusion of historical logs

 #### Obscuro host

-For an incoming logs subscription request, the host's RPC API has two roles to perform:
+For each incoming logs subscription request via RPC, the host has to do two things:

 1. Request the creation of the new subscription on the enclave
-2. Create a Geth `rpc.Subscription` object to return from the API call
+2. Create a Geth `rpc.Subscription` object to route any new logs for the subscription back to the client after each
+   block ingestion

+##### Enclave subscription

-The former is straightforward, with the subscription request forwarded to the enclave via the API described above.
+For (1), the host takes a log subscription object as a parameter, and forwarding it to the enclave via the API
+described above.
+As above, the log subscription object is encrypted with the enclave's private key, to prevent
+attackers from eavesdropping on the creation of subscriptions.

+##### Client subscription

-For the latter, we minimise custom code by creating an instance of Geth's `PublicFilterAPI` with a custom `Backend`
+For (2), we reuse Geth's `PublicFilterAPI`, passing in a custom `Backend` object.
+The `Backend` object has a
-object.
-The `Backend` must implement `SubscribeLogsEvent`, which is provided a channel and is responsible for sending
+`SubscribeLogsEvent` method, which takes as a parameter a channel, and is responsible for sending any new logs onto
-all new logs onto that channel.
-We implement `SubscribeLogsEvent` by pushing a new log to the channel whenever a new
+that channel.
+We implement this method by pushing a new log onto the channel whenever a new log is returned from the
-log is returned from the enclave via a block submission response.
+enclave via a block submission response.

-// TODO - Talk about wrapper logs here

-The host then creates individual logs subscriptions using `PublicFilterAPI.Logs`, which takes a filter criteria and
+The host then creates individual logs subscriptions using the `PublicFilterAPI.Logs` method, which takes a filter
-automatically applies it to the contents of the master list returned by `SubscribeLogsEvent` to determine the set of
+criteria and automatically applies it to the contents of the master list returned by `SubscribeLogsEvent` to determine
-logs to return on that subscription.
+the set of logs to return on that subscription.

+There are two key limitations that had to be overcome here:

+1. The log events contained in the block submission response are encrypted by the enclave, and are thus of type
+   `[]byte`, whereas the channel provided to `SubscribeLogsEvent` expects Geth's `types.Log` objects.
+To overcome this,
+   the host performs an additional step where a fake "wrapper" log object is created, and the encrypted log bytes are
+   placed into the `data` field of that wrapper log
+2. How do we prevent `PublicFilterAPI.Logs` from automatically returning all events over the subscription?
+To achieve
+   this, when creating the wrapper log, we include the subscription ID as a topic.
+Then when we set up the logs
-// TODO - Talk about special filtering based on subscription ID as the topic
+   subscription using `PublicFilterAPI.Logs`, we pass in a fake filter that filters based on that subscription ID as
+   the topic.
+This ensures that only the logs for the specific subscription ID are returned.
+(Note that the "real"
+   filter has already been passed encrypted to the enclave, and applied before returning the results as part of the
+   block submission response)

 #### Obscuro encrypted RPC client

-Due to their sensitive nature, events-related requests and responses are required to pass through the encrypted RPC
+Due to their sensitive nature, logs subscription requests and responses must pass through the encrypted RPC client.
-client.

-The encrypted RPC client only handles events via the `eth_subscribe` and `eth_unsubscribe` APIs using the type `logs`
+The encrypted RPC client only handles logs subscriptions via the `eth_subscribe` and `eth_unsubscribe` APIs (see
-(see [here](https://ethereum.org/en/developers/tutorials/using-websockets/#eth-subscribe)).
-A consequence of this is
+[here](https://ethereum.org/en/developers/tutorials/using-websockets/#eth-subscribe)).
+A consequence of this is that
-that events are only available in Obscuro over a websocket connection.
+events are only available in Obscuro over a websocket connection.

 In response to the incoming `eth_subscribe` request, the client creates a `logs` subscription to the host by making a
 `rpc.Client.Subscribe` call via the embedded Geth client.
-For privacy, the filter criteria passed as a parameter to
+It passes as a parameter a `LogSubscription` object encrypted
-`rpc.Client.Subscribe` is encrypted using the enclave public key, to protect it from eavesdroppers.
+with the enclave's public key to protect the request from eavesdroppers, setting the `Account` to the client's

-The log events emitted by the subscription must be encrypted with the encrypted client's viewing key, to prevent them
-being read by eavesdroppers.
-This is problematic, since the encrypted logs will be of type `[]byte`, whereas a Geth
-logs subscription only supports returning Geth's `types.Log` objects.
-To overcome this, the encrypted log is stored in
+account and generating the required signature.

-the `data` field of a fake "wrapper" log.
-The encrypted RPC client retrieves the encrypted log bytes from the `data`
+For each received event, the encrypted RPC client must retrieve the encrypted log bytes from the `data` field and
-field and decrypts them with the corresponding private key before returning the log events to the user.
+decrypt them with the corresponding private key before returning the log events to the user.
+It then pushes the

-// TODO - Talk about the creation of the `LogSubscription` objects

-#### Wallet extension

-// TODO - Talk about mapping from the subscription channel to the websocket
-// TODO - Review for duplication with stuff in the "Considerations and Constraints" section, above
+decrypted event onto a separate channel listened to by the client.

 ### Security and usability of the proposed design